aws-samples/aws-parallelcluster-megatron/TUTORIAL.md

 Access the cluster Head node using the cli command `pcluster ssh megatron-on-pcluster -i ~/.ssh/<Your Key Pair name>`

-## Preparing the Dataset wth CPU instances
+## Preprocessing the Training Dataset wth CPU instances

 Once in the cluster head node, set-up a data folder in the _/lustre_ directory and download the latest English Wikipedia data dump from Wikimedia.
 This process follows the original [Megatron-LM documentation](https://github.com/NVIDIA/Megatron-LM#datasets):